mon3y78/Lovelace-Bubble-room/README.md

 # Installation
 ## Via HACS
-1. Via HACS
-2. Go to HACS > Frontend.
+1. Go to HACS > Frontend.
-3. Click on "Explore & Add Repositories" and add the Bubble Room GitHub repository.
+2. Click on "Explore & Add Repositories" and add the Bubble Room GitHub repository.
-4. Install the card and add the following resource in Lovelace:
+3. Install the card and add the following resource in Lovelace:
+     ```yaml
+   url: /hacsfiles/bubble-room/src/bubble-room.js
+   type: module